 The Chronological Resume: Your Work Timeline In Reverse

 The chronological resume is the most common format.
-You present your work experience by listing your current or most recent position first, then your previous position after that, and so on in reverse chronological order through your career history.
-These resumes include the name of the employer, your position, dates of employment, and the job duties, activities, skills, accomplishments and so on that are associated with that job.
+You present your work experience by listing your current or most recent position first, then your previous position after that, and so on through your career history.
+These resumes include the name of the employer, your position, dates of employment, and the job duties, activities, skills, and accomplishments that are associated with that job.
 Those with a seasoned career history will list this experience above their education, whereas a recent college graduate without much work experience might reverse this order.

 The Functional Resume: Let Your Skills And Accomplishments Shine

-The functional resume places emphasis on your skills, strengths and accomplishments rather than your places and dates of employment.
+The functional resume emphasizes your skills, strengths, and accomplishments rather than your places and dates of employment.
 The abilities and achievements you want to highlight are organized into categories on a functional resume, making this format more flexible for organizing your information.